gbdk-2020/CrossZGB/examples/psglib/README.md

-# Animation example
+# PSGLib SMS/GG VGM music playback example
-Simple player animation example
+This example shows how to use PSGLib for playing the music on the SMS/GG systems